Volcanex/scanner/readme.md

 ## Features

-- Fetch product data from eBay using the WatchCount API
+- Scrape product data from eBay auction results
-- Load and save product data locally
-- Tag products based on their names using customizable tag files
+- Tag products based on their names using customizable tag files, this eliminates bad examples
 - Filter products based on tags
 - Visualize price distribution of products
 - Compare products with CPU benchmark data